John Anderson (missionary): Early ministry

 Anderson was licensed by the Presbytery of Dumfries on 3 May 1836.
 He volunteered for service in India (impelled chiefly by Dr Duff's missionary address to the General Assembly).
-He was appointed by the Foreign Mission Committee 28 June, and ordainted on 13 July 1836.
+He was appointed by the Foreign Mission Committee 28 June, and ordained on 13 July 1836.
 Travelling to India, he sailed in the Scotia on 13 August 1836.
 He arrived at Calcutta on 27 December and Madras 22 February 1837.
-On 3 April he took charge of St Andrew's School (established by two Scottish chaplains, Matthew Bowie and George James Lawrie in 1835) beginning his labours as a missionary with fifty-nine Hindu boys and young men — the nucleus of the Madras Christian College.
+On 3 April he took charge of St Andrew's School (established by two Scottish chaplains, Matthew Bowie and George James Lawrie in 1835) beginning his labours as a missionary with fifty-nine Hindu boys and young men - the nucleus of the Madras Christian College.

 Educationalist

 The branch of missionary work to which Anderson devoted himself, was education.
 At that time the standard of education among the natives of the Madras presidency was very low.
 Anderson's object, as stated in the prospectus of the first mission school opened by him at Madras, was ‘to convey through the channel of a good education as great an amount of truth as possible to the native mind, and especially of Bible truth,’ the ultimate aim being ‘that each of these institutions shall be a normal seminary in which teachers and preachers may be trained up to convey to their benighted countrymen the benefit of a sound education and the blessings of the gospel of Christ.’
 Anderson laid great stress upon education and native preachers in all missionary effort.
 The first school established by Anderson, which formed the nucleus of the institution now known as the Madras Christian College, speedily acquired a high reputation.
 The number of pupils rapidly increased, although the school was on several occasions almost broken up on the conversion to Christianity of some of the pupils, and also by the admission of pupils of low caste.
 Notwithstanding these difficulties and the establishment of a very efficient government school, in which the instruction given was purely secular, the mission school prospered, and in the course of a few years branch mission schools were established in the town of Madras and in some of the principal towns in the neighbouring districts.
 One of the leading features in Anderson's method of instruction was the practice of making the pupils question each other on the subject of the lesson, a practice which, at that time, was new, at all events, in India.
 In 1841 the first native converts, two in number, were baptised, and in 1846 these two converts and one other were licensed as preachers, and were ordained in 1851.
 Anderson never looked forward to numerous conversions as the immediate result of mission work.

 In 1839 Anderson was joined by a second missionary, Reverend Robert Johnston, who proved a most valuable coadjutor.
 In the course of a few years the number of Scottish missionaries was increased to four.